Frequently Asked Question

 The difference between a system being “legal” or not is whether you have a permit.

 Permits for ReWater’s systems are obtainable in every jurisdiction in California and in most Western states.
 Various local permit jurisdictions have various permit processes, but with a ReWater system and a “legal site” (which usually means a site with sufficient landscape to irrigate) you can almost certainly obtain a permit.
 We offer a code compliance form with each purchased system to expedite the permit process.

-This is because the public safety and environmental health authorities have determined that greywater is relatively benign.
-When used underground, it is very safe.
-With underground irrigation, they don’t have to worry about a treatment system failing and leaving the then-untreated greywater on the surface to contaminate other water.
+With underground irrigation, you don’t have to worry about a treatment system failing and leaving untreated greywater on the surface for kids to play in, animals to drink, or to contaminate other water sources.